youthinfront/youthinfront-site/_posts/blog/2018-02-21-3-will-i-be-alone.md

 subtitle: No, we're going to do this together.
 cards:
     - content:
-        title: Upcoming National and Local Marches and Walkouts
+        title: Upcoming Marches and Walkouts
         subtitle: Around the country, young people are organizing against gun violence
         href: /marches-and-walkouts-against-gun-violence-2018.html
 category: blog